atecon/heatmap/README.md

   entries as white (default = 0).
 This setting is active only if the 'native' option is 0.

-## strings and labels
+## strings, labels and tics

 - `title`: string, the plot title (default: none).
-- `do_labels`: boolean, decorate the plot with x and y labels (default: false).
+- `do_labels`: boolean, decorate the plot with x and y labels (default: FALSE).
 If set to 1, the plot will use the row and column labels of the matrix, if present.
 - `printvals`: an integer, controlling whether to print the matrix values in the plot.
 If negative, nothing is printed.
 If positive, it controls the number of decimals. (default = -1)
+- `tics_out`: boolean, if true, tics are drawn outside the plot (default = FALSE)
 - `xlabel`: string, optional x-axis title
 - `ylabel`: string, optional y-axis title